JoeMelko/joemelko.github.io/posts/Unsatisfied.md

 ## A Quick Note On Timing

-Rigorous testing for large-scale data curation has traditionally been computationally prohibitive.
+Rigorous evaluation of large-scale data curation methods has traditionally been computationally prohibitive.
 However, as the bottleneck shifts from compute constraints toward data constraints, it becomes increasingly important to maximize what we learn from the data we already have.

 ## Why Current Methods Are Insufficient